Two Measures of Inflation and Fed Policy

 Hostility Toward Government Inflation Analysis

-One the other hand, the volatile price of gasoline explains why so many people are angered by the exclusion of food and energy from core measures of inflation.
+On the other hand, the volatile price of gasoline explains why so many people are confused by the exclusion of food and energy from core measures of inflation.
 The chart of gasoline prices below is based on the latest weekly data from the Energy Information Administration.
-The price volatility of gasoline in recent years has been quite dramatic.